This section gives you quick and easy access to the questions and answers we’re asked most frequently.

 - Your own jacket to be worn under the overall if the temperatures are close to -15 °C or lower

 It is completely alright to have your luggage with you when participating in our programs.
-Nevertheless, we kindly ask you to inform us in advance about anything bigger than what fits on your lap during the safari pick up transfers to make sure we have enough space in the vehicle used.
+Nevertheless, we kindly ask you to inform us in advance about anything bigger than what fits on your lap during the tour pick up transfers to make sure we have enough space in the vehicle used.

-Ask from the driver or your guide about the best place to store your luggage during the safari itself.
+Ask from the driver or your guide about the best place to store your luggage during the tour itself.
 On most of the tours there is a warm place to keep these for the duration of the program.

 Please let us know (firstname.lastname@example.org) the dates when you would like to join the activities and we will be happy to make it happen.